mtrabelsi/IOTA-MAM-Signaling-server/README.md

 # Roadmap

 - [x] make it work for single channel
-- [ ] support for multiple channels
+- [ ] support for multiple app and channels
 - [ ] Data persistence